MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-D-To-Whom-Payment-Is-Ordinarily-Made/section-424.57.md

 (5) The supplier has furnished to CMS all information or documentation required to process the claim.

+(6) The supplier is in compliance with all conditions of payment in paragraph (b) of this section, as well as with paragraph (c)(1)(ii)(A) of this section, at the time the item or service is furnished.

 (c) *Application certification standards.* The supplier must meet and must certify in its application for billing privileges that it meets and will continue to meet the following standards:

 (1) Operates its business and furnishes Medicare-covered items in compliance with the following applicable laws:

 (i) Federal regulatory requirements that specify requirements for the provision of DMEPOS and ensure accessibility for the disabled.

-(ii) *State licensure and regulatory requirements.* If a State requires licensure to furnish certain items or services, a DMEPOS supplier -
+(ii) *State licensure and regulatory requirements.* If a State requires licensure to furnish certain items or services, a DMEPOS supplier—

 (A) Must be licensed to provide the item or service; and